Goodbye Smile Lines: New Filler Vollure Promises Long-Lasting Results

 Generally speaking, Vollure’s side effects are similar to most other wrinkle fillers on the market.
-Following treatment, the majority of patients experience a pretty simple recovery, with some injection-site redness for a few minutes following the initial injection.
+Following treatment, the majority of patients experience a pretty simple recovery, with some injection-site redness for a few minutes following the injection.
 If this concerns you, your doctor may recommend covering the red spots up with a bit of makeup.
 Following treatment you can return to work and exercise as you normally would.

-In some cases, you may experience minimal swelling of facial tissue at the treatment area.
-Doctors agree that swelling is normal for the first 48 hours or so following treatment.
+In some cases, you may experience mild swelling of facial tissue at the treatment area.
+Swelling is normal for the first 48 hours or so following treatment.
 In extreme cases, patients have experienced bruising and swelling for several weeks post-treatment.

 >>If you’ve had a Vollure treatment in the past, be sure to share your experience on our forum.
 We’d love to hear from you.

 Ask a Cosmetic Doctor on Zwivel

 Got a question about a cosmetic treatment?
 With over 2,000 doctor answers and counting, the Zwivel forum is the best place to get expert professional opinions.